abhishek-kumar-code/Redfish_Public/Specification.md

 #### Links

 The [Links property](#links-property) represents the links associated with the resource, as defined by that resources schema definition.
-All navigation properties defined for a resource shall be nested under the links property.
+All reference properties defined for a resource shall be nested under the links property.

 #### Actions